Thaneshwar2223/Gun-Sound/README.md

 **HOW IT WORKS**
-First we have a dataset of gun sounds of serval guns in dataset.tar Then it is trained using train1.py
+First we have a dataset of gun sounds of serval guns in dataset.tar Then it is trained using train1.py labeler.pkl is used to store the labels
-The trained model is saved as  "gun_sound_classification_model.h5" The trained model is used to predict the gun the sound using val.py
+The trained model is saved as  "gun_sound_classification_model.h5" The trained model is used to predict the gun the sound using val.py labeler is used to store the labels

-As of now it can detect gun names based on the dataset Further updation under process
+As of now it can detect gun names based on the dataset

+Further updation under process